IRS Tax Audits: One Person's Story and Tips from Tax Experts

 What to Do First When You're Being Audited

-- Read the letter from the IRS and the accompanying Information Document Request.
+- Read the letter from the IRS and review the accompanying Information Document Request.

 - Get out your copy of the tax return for the year in question.